FAIR Software

 Here’s what each aspect of FAIR entails when applied to research software:

 Findability focuses on making research software discoverable both by humans and machines.
-This involves providing metadata and appropriate identifiers for the software, such as Digital Object Identifiers (DOIs) or Persistent Identifiers (PIDs).
-Findable software should have clear and persistent references, making it easier for others to locate and access using common search engines.
-While DOIs themselves do not directly affect search engine optimization (SEO), they facilitate the proper identification, linking, and accessibility of research content.
-These factors, in turn, can contribute to improved visibility, higher authority, and increased citation rates, which can indirectly impact the SEO of research outputs.
+This involves providing metadata and appropriate identifiers for the software, particularly persistent identifiers (PIDs) such as Digital Object Identifiers (DOIs).
+Findable software should have clear and persistent references, making it easier for others to locate and access reliably through search engines.
+While PIDs such as DOIs do not directly affect search engine optimization (SEO), they facilitate the proper identification, linking, and accessibility of research content.
+These factors contribute to improved visibility, higher authority and increased citation rates, which can indirectly impact the SEO of research outputs.

-Interoperability refers to the ability of research software to work seamlessly with other tools, systems, and data.
-Interoperable software is designed with standardized interfaces, data formats, and protocols, enabling integration and interoperability with other software components.
-Adhering to open standards and using well-documented and widely accepted formats promotes interoperability.
+Interoperability refers to the ability of research software to work seamlessly with other tools, systems and data.
+Interoperable software is designed with standardized interfaces, data formats and protocols, enabling integration and interoperability with other software components.
+Adhering to open standards and using well-documented and widely accepted formats facilitates interoperability.

-By following the FAIR principles, research software becomes more transparent, collaborative, and impactful.
+By following the FAIR principles, research software becomes more transparent, collaborative and impactful.
 It enables others to find, access, understand, and reuse the software effectively, contributing to the reproducibility and sustainability of research outcomes.
-It also fosters a culture of openness and sharing, allowing for validation, collaboration, and continuing advancements in research fields.
+It also fosters a culture of openness, sharing and reuse, allowing for validation, collaboration, and continuing advancements in research fields.